Malachi Jones (footballer): Club career

 In 2023, he played with Tennessee SC in USL League Two.

 At the 2024 MLS SuperDraft, Jones was selected in the first round (8th overall) by New York City FC.
-In January 2024, he signed a two-year contract with the club, with club options for 2026 and 2027.Jones began his career quickly for New York City, making 14 appearances in the season's first 20 games, including 4 starts, often ahead of players signed for a substantial transfer fee.
+In January 2024, he signed a two-year contract with the club, with club options for 2026 and 2027.
+Jones began his career quickly for New York City, making 14 appearances in the season's first 20 games, including 4 starts, often ahead of players signed for a substantial transfer fee.
 He scored his first Major League Soccer goal on 11 May 2024 in a 3–2 victory over Toronto FC and finished the season with one goal and three assists.

 On 28 June 2024, Jones broke his right tibia and fibula in a collision with Orlando City goalkeeper Mason Stajduhar, who also suffered a broken tibia and fibula.
 The injury occurred as Jones was played in behind the defense and used his considerable pace to chase the ball, with Jones and Stajduhar arriving simultaneously.
 While Jones was able to reach the sideline with assistance, Stajduhar had to be taken off the pitch in a cart, with the game being delayed over ten minutes.

 On 1 July 2024, New York City announced that Jones had undergone surgery to repair both breaks.
 On 18 March 2025, New York City announced that Jones had undergone additional surgery on his right tibia.
 As of 4 September 2025, Jones was still working his way back to fitness and had not made another appearance in a match.

 Personal life

-In June 2024, Jones got engaged to his long-time girlfriend.
-The pair met at Lipscomb University, where she played volleyball for the Bisons.
+In June 2024, Jones got engaged to his long-time girlfriend, Delaney Smith.
+The pair met at Lipscomb University, where she played libero for the Bison’s volleyball team.
+Smith is the Atlantic Sun Conference’s all-time record holder for career aces and finished her career with over 1000 digs.
+She was named the 2023 ASUN Academic Volleyball Player of the Year and went on to earn a graduate degree from Vanderbilt University.
+The duo wed on May 25, 2025.

+Malachi is the older brother of Isaiah Jones (footballer, born 2006) who currently plays for Chattanooga FC.